Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 It’s important for me to express to you how “Grand Cayman Kids Sea Camp” really is for everyone; every age, dive ability and interest.
 With beautiful beaches, surf park, skate park, botanical gardens, bird sanctuaries, Stingray City, wrecks to explore, reefs to snorkel, food to share, music and culture, painting classes, rum tasting and smoothies.
 What could possibly be missing?
 Not to mention it’s close to home with 5 or more inexpensive flights a day from multiple gateways, Miami, Houston, Atlanta, New York or New Jersey.

-Ok, so here is the grand finally, I have saved the best for last.
+I have saved the best for last.
 With over 4,000 dives under my belt, I’m still in love with diving in Grand Cayman!

 I return when I want to stop the world and submerge myself in the azure blue clear water.
 I return when my husband and I want to have a romantic dive getaway.
 I return when I just need to recharge, relax and re-align.
 I return with the kids and even bring along about 50 other families each year during Kids Sea Camp family weeks.